avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
-###### Name of Instructional Strategy  :    <u>  Reinforce theoretical concepts: The user understands topics after seeing the simulator visually, and learn/recall their knowledge.
+###### Name of Instructional Strategy  :    <u>  Expository The user understands topics after seeing the simulator visually, and learn/recall their knowledge.
 ###### Assessment Method: Formative Assessments

 <u> <b>Description: </b> </u>